Willie Groves

 Patrick William Groves (20 August 1868 – 13 February 1908) was a Scottish footballer who played as a forward for Hibernian, Celtic, West Bromwich Albion, Aston Villa and Scotland.
-He is known for being the first player to be transferred for more than £100.
+He is known for being the first player to be transferred for more than £100 (£10,902.30 in 2025), or roughly half the average price of a house at the time), becoming the first official record holder for the most expensive transfer ever.
+The record-setting transfer was from West Bromwich Albion F.C. to Aston Villa F.C. in 1893 for exactly £100.
+Three years later, in 1896, Groves' record was broken when Fred Wheldon was transferred to Aston Villa F.C. from Small Heath Alliance (now Birmingham City F.C.) for between £350 and £500.

 Career

 Hibernian

 Groves, an inside forward, first broke into the Hibernian squad as a 16-year-old during the 1885–86 season.
 He featured prominently as Hibs won the Scottish Cup the following year, scoring in the first round, second round replay and semi-final.
 Vale of Leven, Hibs' opponents in the semi-final, protested that Groves had accepted a payment from Hibs, which would have been illegal as the Scottish game was still amateur at the time.
 The protest was not heard until after Hibs had defeated Dumbarton in the final.
 Vale of Leven only presented hearsay as evidence, but it took the casting vote of the committee chairman to exonerate Hibs.

-In the following year, Groves made his international debut, in a 1888 British Home Championship match against Wales.
+In the following year, Groves made his international debut, in an 1888 British Home Championship match against Wales.
 Groves scored the fourth goal in a 5–1 win for Scotland at Hibernian Park, Hibs' home ground.